-Jennie Livingston is a groundbreaking filmmaker, known for her lively storytelling, nuanced character portraits, and thoughtful explorations of identity, class, race, death, sex, and gender.
+Jennie Livingston is a groundbreaking filmmaker, known for their lively storytelling, nuanced character portraits, and thoughtful explorations of identity, class, race, death, sex, and gender.
 She works in both fiction and nonfiction.

-In addition to directing and producing her own films, she's a writer, photographer, draftsperson, educator, and director for hire.
+In addition to directing and producing their own films, Jennie is a writer, photographer, draftsperson, educator, and director.

 Jennie's film Paris is Burning depicts an African American and Latino gay and transgender subculture, examining the intersections of race, class, and gender in an image-conscious, wealth-obsessed society.
 The film's many awards and long-term influence come not only from the wisdom and charisma of the people in it, but from the extent to which the subculture itself elegantly reflects American anxieties about fitting in and measuring up.